mossc001/LayZ-Flash/README.md

 Connect your ESP to your computer/laptop using a Micro-USB data cable; ensure that it's a data cable and not a phone charging cable.

+Wait for a 1-2 minutes for the drivers to be installed for the ESP by Windows otherwise the flashing file won't see the device!

 Double click the "upload.bat" file, give permissions to run, then it will open a Command Prompt and flash the ESP.
 DO NOT disconnect or close the window whilst it is flashing.

 Wait for the process to finish and the window will close itself.